stisa/jupyternim/README.md

 - improve hotcodereloading (probably needs work on the compiler side)
 - convince jupyter notebook maintainers to provide cellId, so I can stop patching the javascript
 - find a better way to fake a repl than re running prior code and discarding output
+- this readme should be a notebook?
+- use `JNsession` as name for temp files

 General structure
 -----------------